 Laurinel Owen moved to Long Island from South Africa.
 She was principal cellist with the National Symphony Orchestra in Johannesburg having arrived there via Mexico City and Edinburgh where she played in major ensembles.
 Musical adventures have taken her throughout much of the US, Europe, South America, southern Africa and China.
 She is the artistic director of South Country Concerts, a chamber music series.
 Laurinel also writes and has had over 130 articles and a biography of cellist Bernard Greenhouse published.
-Her memoir, Strings Attached; Married to a Bigamist with Nazi Ties will come out in July 2024 published by Koehler Books.
+Her memoir, Strings Attached; A Memoir of Betrayal, Bigamy, and Self-Discovery is out now!

 Strings Attached